 Packers extend contract of Wolf as executive vice president/general manager for three additional years, through 1999 (March 31).

 Harlan announces plans to construct 90 additional private boxes and auxiliary press box in Lambeau Field's north end zone in 1995 (April 21).

-Harlan announces that, beginning with the 1995 season, the Packers will leave Milwaukee and play their entire 10-game home schedule at Green Bay’s Lambeau Field (Oct.
+Harlan announces that, beginning with 1995 season, Packers will leave Milwaukee and play their entire 10-game home schedule at Green Bay's Lambeau Field (Oct.
 12).

 Packers defeat Detroit in NFC Wild Card game, 16-12, recording franchise's 15th postseason win (Dec.
 31).